hpshelton/hpshelton.github.io/_posts/2011-08-12-has-that-been-photoshopped-a-lot.md

 <blockquote><p>Ben Long, CreativePro.com:</p>

 <blockquote>
-  <p>&#8220;Image editing&#8221; starts as soon as you lift your eye to the viewfinder.
-What you choose to include in the frame is a massive edit of the scene before you, and it&#8217;s important to understand just how powerful this &#8220;cropping&#8221; of the real world can be.</p>
+  <p>"Image editing" starts as soon as you lift your eye to the viewfinder.
+What you choose to include in the frame is a massive edit of the scene before you, and it's important to understand just how powerful this "cropping" of the real world can be.</p>
 </blockquote></blockquote>

 <p></p>